 When employers use outside screening companies to prepare investigative consumer reports, individuals have the right to

-- receive more extensive notice (than the FCRA notice) including
+- receive a separate, more extensive notice (than the FCRA notice) including

 - the purpose of the report